Saysutshun (Newcastle Island Marine) Park: Peter Kakua the Kanaka

-In the mid-nineteenth century Hawaiian immigrant labourers, known as Kanakas, worked for the Hudson's Bay Company and the North West Company on a term-basis.
+In the mid-nineteenth century Hawaiian immigrant labourers, known as Kanakas, worked for the Hudson's Bay Company and the North West Company on a term basis.
 Once their term was completed they were free to go wherever they pleased.
 Many returned home to Hawaii (then known as the Sandwich Islands), but others stayed in British Columbia.
 Peter Kakua was one of the many Hawaiians who married and settled in BC, having children and starting a family.

 Kakua started working for the Hudson's Bay Company in 1853 and served in Fort Victoria under Governor James Douglas.
 After he left his position in the HBC, he moved to Nanaimo, There he met and married his wife, Que-en, also known as Mary, who was of aboriginal descent.
 They had a daughter in 1868.

-On December 7, 1868, Kakua pleaded guilty to murder.
+On 7 December 1868, Kakua pleaded guilty to murder.
 He confessed that Que-en had decided to leave him and take their daughter, so he went drinking.
-After returning home the night of December 3, he found her and her parents, mother Sqush-e-lek and father Shil-at-ti-nord, packing her belongings.
+After returning home the night of 3 December, he found her and her parents, mother Sqush-e-lek and father Shil-at-ti-nord, packing her belongings.
 He left the house again, but when he returned at two in the morning, he found his father-in-law in bed with Que-en.
 In a fit of rage, Kakua killed everyone in the house with an axe, including his daughter.
 Realising what he had done, he went to see his friend Stephany.
 Kakua said that he needed to escape to the mainland.
 Stephany was also drunk and did not want to go that far.
 He helped Kakua row a boat to what is now Kanaka Bay on Newcastle Island.

-There he was found and captured on December 4.
+There he was found and captured on 4 December.
 He tried to escape custody on the boat ride back to Nanaimo but he was hit by a paddle and recaptured.

-Kakua was tried by Joseph Needham, known as "the hanging judge", on February 10, 1869.
+Kakua was tried by Joseph Needham, known as "the hanging judge", on 10 February 1869.
 The judge concluded the trial that day, saying, "Peter Kakua we find you guilty as charged of four counts of murder and sentence you to be hanged by the neck until dead".
-He was hanged on Friday, March 10, 1869, at Gallows Point on Protection Island, across the Gap from Newcastle.
+He was hanged on Friday, 10 March 1869, at Gallows Point on Protection Island, across the Gap from Newcastle.
 His body was buried in an unmarked grave near Kanaka Bay because both the Native people and Europeans rejected his being buried in their sacred areas.

-On October 4, 1899, a body was dug up close to Kanaka Bay.
-It was believed to be that of PeterP Kakua.
+On 4 October 1899, a body was dug up close to Kanaka Bay.
+It was believed to be that of Peter P. Kakua.
 He was reburied nearby.